mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter3/non-functional-requirements.md

 Traffic Congestion Detection and Notification System is an application that will detect traffic status of a single lane road.
 The application is a standalone system that will accept a video file of a single lane road and sends SMS messages to registered users.
-The registered users are from an auxilary online application.
-The auxillary online application is a website that will let users register and know road traffic status in realtime.
+The registered users are from an auxiliary online application.
+The auxiliary online application is a website that will let users register and know road traffic status in realtime.